 Considering the behavioural similarities of cancer cells and primitive organisms, a hypothesis that explains the resilience and ability of cancer cells to survive and proliferate, is that of an atavism process.
 Cancer cells might be activating a highly efficient set of ancient survival genes that were honed by unicellular organisms through millions of years of evolution to survive the harsh environmental conditions encountered during that time (Davies & Lineweaver, 2011): in the course of evolution, the survival genes of these rudimentary eukaryotes were modified or suppressed to give rise to cell differentiation and more sophisticated modes of cell organization.
 However, these genes are still latent, and become active (proto-oncogenes are activated to oncogenes) when cell survival is compromised due to stress, inflammation or infection, and all other defence mechanisms fail (DNA repair, apoptosis, immune system, etc).
 This causes an irreversible atavism that shifts the focus from survival of the organism to the survival of individual cells, which will ultimately progress into malignancy.
 However, this theory does not rule out that randomness plays an important role, especially because the initial inactivation of the constraints of multicellularity is thought to operate by stochastic mutations (Vincent & Van Seuningen, 2012).

-The degree of atavism, how far back does the atavism takes cancer cells, has also been addressed.
+The degree of atavism, how far back the atavism takes cancer cells, has also been addressed.
 A regression to unicellular organisms which are facultatively colonial has been suggested, given that cancer can show cooperativity, competition and adherence when growing in colonies, but are also able to originate a new line from a single cell (Vincent, 2010; Vincent, 2012).
 In this view, cancer cells are seen as exhibiting attributes of holozoan opisthokonts, a clade which includes metazoans but excludes fungi (Vincent, 2010).
 A reversion to rudimentary colonial organisms, in the range of polyps, sponges and choanoflaggelates has also been suggested (Davies & Lineweaver, 2011).
 On the other hand, some authors have gone as far as to define cancer as another species belonging to another phylum, due to parallelisms with speciation mechanisms seen in bacteria and asexual species (Duesberg & Rasnick, 2000; Vincent, 2010).

 Cells can lose features of multicellularity